foundersandcoders/open-tourism-platform/docs/api.md

 `DELETE /places/:id`

 **Permissions**
- This route is only accessible to super users or the owner of the event.
+ This route is only accessible to super users or the owner of the place.

 **Sample Response**